FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/empowering-governance-the-launch-of-metropolis-to-the-filecoin-community.md

 We are also working to identify helpful ways to utilize the data generated from Metropolis to enhance the FIPs process.

-Explore [Metropolis](https://metropolis.vote/) and share your feedback.
-We ask that community members explore other use cases Metropolis could service and share the feedback with the Governance Team at Filecoin Foundation.
-The best way to do this is to participate in our monthly Community Governance Calls, you can register [here](https://calendar.google.com/calendar/embed?src=c_909343f97c15e8f23dda6e2612e62fcdee14bceabd8869abe4a52d793bf42b98%40group.calendar.google.com&ctz=America%2FToronto).
+Try out the [Metropolis governance tool](https://metropolis.vote/) and let us know what you think.
+We encourage community members to explore potential use cases for Metropolis and share their feedback with the Filecoin Foundation Governance Team.
+The best way to provide feedback is to join our monthly Community Governance Calls - [register for upcoming calls](https://calendar.google.com/calendar/embed?src=c_909343f97c15e8f23dda6e2612e62fcdee14bceabd8869abe4a52d793bf42b98%40group.calendar.google.com&ctz=America%2FToronto).

-To have an initial deep-dive into how Metropolis works, watch the demo [here](https://github.com/filecoin-project/FIPs/tree/master/Community%20Governance%20Calls).
+To have an initial deep-dive into how Metropolis works, watch the [Metropolis demo video](https://github.com/filecoin-project/FIPs/tree/master/Community%20Governance%20Calls) from our Community Governance Calls.